eramons/techblog/content/post/asuschromebook_debian.md

 Download the kernel.its file used by arch linux to build their package:
 [kernel.its](https://github.com/archlinuxarm/PKGBUILDs/blob/master/core/linux-gru/kernel.its)

-There are too many configuration in this file, we only need the first one.
+There are several configurations in this file, we only need the first one.
 We also need to modify the path and name of the dtbs file.

 I modified the file as follows: